AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

         -   If the certificate verification fails, verify the certificate again based on the error message, such as **The certificate and key do not match**, until the verification succeeds.
     WAF automatically adds the website configurations and changes the DNS record.

     **Note:** If you want to add ports other than 80 and 443, manually edit the domain name after the domain name is automatically added.
-For more information, see [What to do next](#section_l50_3ox_mix).
+For more information, see [References](#section_l50_3ox_mix).

     Possible issues and solutions:

-    -   **Domain name was added successfully, but you need to manually change the DNS record.**
+    -   **Domain name was added, but you need to manually change the DNS record.**

         Possible causes: The account that you use to add the domain name does not have management permissions on Alibaba Cloud DNS resources, or the uploaded HTTPS certificate does not match your domain name.